 I hit a few more shots, working on my draw, and it was then, as I watched one of the golf balls land in the distance, that I noticed

 that a full moon had just appeared, where it had not been only a few moments before.
-It was perhaps a little strange.
-I had just mentioned the moon and then suddenly there it was barely floating over the October trees, and it looked so close to Earth that
+It was a little strange perhaps.
+I had just mentioned the moon and then suddenly there it was barely floating over the October trees, and it looked so close that it was indeed

-At that time, I did not know much about the moon or astronomy at all, but it was a peaceful evening, and it was then that I would begin to notice the first inkling of the astro-weather and geocentrism, et cetera.
+At that time, I did not know much about the moon or astronomy at all, but it was a peaceful evening, and a first inkling of the astro-weather and geocentrism, et cetera.

 "Do you know which way the moon goes?" the Colonel asked, being sort of jocular.